Toygan/toygan.github.io/_pages/about.md

 ---

 Welcome!
-I am **Toygan Kilic**, a Ph.D. candidate in **Electrical and Computer Engineering** at the University of Minnesota, specializing in **MRI reconstruction, parallel transmission (pTx), and deep learning for medical imaging**.
-My research combines **signal processing, optimization, and machine learning** to address challenges in high-field MRI technology.
+I am Toygan Kilic, a Ph.D. candidate in Electrical and Computer Engineering at the University of Minnesota, specializing in MRI reconstruction, parallel transmission (pTx), and deep learning for medical imaging.
+My research combines signal processing, optimization, and machine learning to address challenges in high-field MRI technology.

-Previously, I worked in **radar system design, FPGA development, and image processing** at **ASELSAN** and **ORTANA**, as well as multi-contrast MRI reconstruction during my Master’s studies at **Bilkent University**.
-These experiences shaped my expertise across domains such as **MR image reconstruction, radar SAR, HDR imaging, embedded systems, and low-level algorithm implementation**.
+Previously, I worked in radar system design, FPGA development, and image processing at ASELSAN and ORTANA, as well as multi-contrast MRI reconstruction during my Master’s studies at Bilkent University.
+These experiences shaped my expertise across domains such as MR image reconstruction, radar SAR, HDR imaging, embedded systems, and low-level algorithm implementation.

 On this site, you will find information about my **publications, talks, projects, teaching, and CV**.